 An ad-free experience is available from $4.99/user per month to $69.99/year.

-Best For: 2ndLine is best for Android users that need additional business phone numbers that they rarely access, but will provide to specific contacts/leads that they likely won’t have a long-term business relationship with (and if they do, they’ll provide them with another phone number to contact them on.)
+Best For: 2ndLine is best for Android users that need free VoIP numbers that they rarely access, but will provide to specific contacts/leads that they likely won’t have a long-term business relationship with (and if they do, they’ll provide them with another phone number to contact them on.)
 It’s also a good option for small business owners and employees that aren’t sure which paid business phone number features they need yet, and want to be able to add them one-at-a-time on a highly scalable basis.

 TextNow is a free texting and calling and mobile app offering nationwide hybrid WiFi and cellular service powered by ads.